cognitedata/toolkit/cognite_toolkit/README.md

 - `selected_modules_and_packages` - A list of modules to deploy in this environment.
   You can see the list of packages in `cognite_modules/_system.yaml`.
 Note packages are a collection of modules.
+- `common_function_code` - The path to where common code for functions can be found.

 The `modules` section contains the variables for each module.
 The variables are hierarchically structured: